-In accordance with our objective of aligning executive compensation with our stockholders' interests, our current long-term incentive program for the Named Executive Officers consists solely of the award of equity compensation that is generally subject to a multi-year vesting schedule.
-We believe that equity compensation is an effective tool to align the interests of our Named Executive Officers - who have significant responsibility for driving our success - with the interests of our stockholders.
+In accordance with our objective of aligning executive compensation with our stockholders' interests, our current long-term incentive program for the Named Executive Officers consists solely of an annual award of equity compensation that is generally subject to a multi-year vesting schedule.
+We believe that equity compensation is an effective tool to align the interests of our Named Executive Officers-who have significant responsibility for driving our success-with the interests of our stockholders.
 We have historically awarded equity compensation in the form of stock options and, in certain circumstances, restricted stock unit awards ("RSUs").
-During 2010, we determined that Named Executive Officers would be granted only stock options and that no "full value" RSUs would be granted.
+During 2011, we determined that Named Executive Officers would be granted only stock options and that no "full value" RSUs would be granted.
 Stock options are our preferred form of long-term incentive compensation because they are more performance based with value delivered only if the stock price of our common shares appreciates following the grant.
+As described above under "Recent Changes to Our Compensation Program," we decided that 50% of equity awards for 2012 would be in the form of performance-based stock options.

-Stock Options.
-The Named Executive Officers who were employed by us during the prior year received an annual equity award during the first portion of the calendar year in connection with the annual performance review process.
-In determining the grant levels for these awards, the board/committee considered a number of factors in making our subjective equity award determinations.
+The Named Executive Officers received an annual equity award during the first portion of 2011 in connection with the annual performance review process.
+In determining the grant levels for these awards, the board of directors or the organization and compensation committee, as applicable, considered a number of factors in making our subjective equity award determinations.
 The most important of these factors included an assessment of individual performance, competitive market practices, the number of unvested stock options held by the executive officer and average exercise price (i.e. the retention value) of these options, the individual's overall contribution, and stockholder dilution.
 However, we do not use a formula or assign a particular weight to any one factor in determining equity award levels.
 Rather, the determination of grant levels is subjective, and the board of directors and organization and compensation committee awards equity grants at levels it believes in its judgment are reasonably competitive and consistent with our philosophy that a substantial portion of our executives' compensation should be performance-based and help to further link the interests of our executives with those of our stockholders.
 These annual stock option awards vest monthly over a period of four years and thus provide a retention incentive for the executive as well as an additional incentive to help create value for our stockholders.
+The organization and compensation committee's independent consultant provided a study in 2011 and 2012 that indicated that the grant-date value of the equity awards granted to Mr. Robin were below the median of our peer group.
+For these purposes, the grant-date value of equity awards is determined using the principles applied in the company's financial reporting.